tqre/Docker-Mini-Container/README.md

-# Very small docker container
+# Very small docker container for Linux x86_64

 First, making a minimal executable.
 The following guide was used, and it was modified to the 64-bit Linux world.